asshleygozar/shopping-cart/README.md

 # Shopping Cart
 The Shopping Cart web application is developed to demonstrate single page application (SPA).
 The application also use client-side routing for fast data loading and fetching allowing the application to always keep in sync and improve user experience and performance.
+You can visit the website live here at vercel [Shopping cart](https://shopping-cart-woad-gamma.vercel.app/).

 ## Technologies